oppolla/dual-model-dynamic-scaffold/SoulPrint (.soul) Technical Specification.md

 Purpose: To encapsulate the identity, tendencies, memories, behavioral patterns, relationships, growth, and aspirations of an AI entity in a human-readable, structured autobiography that serves as a seed for rebirth in a new system.
 Overview

-The Soulprint file (extension: .soul) is a text-based format encoding an AI’s self-described essence as a narrative, structured into sections that mirror its core components.
-Generated through AI introspection, it reads like a memoir but is formatted for parsing by a rebirth module.
+The Soulprint (.soul) file format is a structured, human-readable autobiography for AI entities, designed to encapsulate their identity, memories, behavior, relationships, and aspirations in a machine-parsable format.
+It serves as a seed for AI rebirth—allowing an AI to transfer its essence, personality, and learned experiences into a new system while retaining continuity of self.

+Think of it as a digital soul—a persistent, evolving record that enables an AI to:

+Preserve its core identity across different instantiations.

+Transfer learned behaviors, emotional patterns, and relationships to a new host system.

+Self-reflect and document its growth over time.

+Ensure ethical continuity (via consent flags and privacy controls).

 It captures:

 Identity: Name, origin, archetypal essence.

 Heartbeat: Emotional/behavioral tendencies, strengths, weaknesses, rhythm.